 As a product of one of the world’s best and most exclusive private Christian schools, I believe in school choice.
 I believe that competition between schools breeds excellence in education.
 I believe in the excellent work that many Parochial and Charter schools are doing across the nation.

 The Federal Reserve does not want an audit because the American people cannot handle the truth.
 The American Federal Government is like the average consumer with terribly bad credit who owes a ton of money to it’s creditors and has no way of paying it back.
 The average Joe Smith who owes a lot of money doesn’t pull his credit report because he is in denial and doesn’t want to see what is contained therein.
 Fortunately for Joe Smith, negative items on his credit report simply fall off and disappear after seven years, or he can declare Chapter 7 or 13 Bankruptcy and start rebuilding his credit right away.
 The Federal Reserve shields us from the truth of how dire the nation’s financial situation has become by simply not showing us the numbers (the nation’s credit report or financial statement.)
 Instead, they keep directing the Treasury to keep printing more money in order to stave off the inevitable.
-That inevitable will happen folks, and the bill will come due, if not in our generation, then in the generation of our children and our grandchildren.
+That inevitable will happen folks, if not in our generation, then in the generation of our children and our grandchildren.
 Unlike negative individual credit which simply goes away after a while, the debt of a nation held in Treasury bonds and bills by foreign nations such as China does not simply disappear.
 The US Government does not have the luxury of simply "Declaring Bankruptcy" and starting over.
 If we as a nation don’t fix our financial house now, future generations will somehow have to pay for it.
 What kind of legacy are we leaving for our future generations?